 After the success of the 5 minute science talks at the recent open house we decided they could be helpful for a wider audience.
 So we reconvened the speakers and re-did the talks with that in mind, thus creating our new CSHL SCIENCE SHORTS series.

-Each short talk explores a topic or area of research at CSHL.
+About SCIENCE SHORTS: Each short talk of approximately 5 minutes, explores a topic or area of research at CSHL.
 They were designed for non-scientific audience and given by a CSHL Ph.D. student or postdoc.